Why Telling Your Story In Your Marketing Can Positively Help Your Sales

 • Will it be worth my money?

-This is natural and honestly, if you're going to invest your money, those are all good questions to ask.
-Not everything is made equally and it's good to be inquisitive before just impulsively going and dropping a bunch of money.
+This is natural, and honestly, if you're going to invest your money, those are all good questions to ask.
+Not everything is made equally, and it's good to be inquisitive before just impulsively going and dropping a bunch of money.

-So, when people say that you should talk about them that's a great piece of advice and there's a good reason for it.
+So, when people say that you should talk about them, that's a great piece of advice, and there's a good reason for it.

-If people are asking those questions and you have not adequately answered them they will automatically move on.
-Nothing is unique anymore there are so many similar courses, programs, products, etc. so a buyer can be confident that if they don't feel their needs are being met they will be able to go and find 20 more things they want to buy and something will meet their needs.
+If people are asking those questions and you have not adequately answered them, they will automatically move on.
+Nothing is unique anymore.
+There are so many similar courses, programs, products, etc., so a buyer can be confident that if they don't feel their needs are being met, they will be able to go and find 20 more things they want to buy, and something will meet their needs.

 So answering all of those above questions in your sales page or description will be very beneficial.